 "Prospecting – find the man with the problem." — Benjamin Friedman

 Prospecting is the stepping stone of a sales process that focuses on identifying prospects, AKA potential customers.
 It is the method of developing a repository of credible leads and communicating with them in hopes of turning clients into customers.

 In Prospecting 101, we'll discuss what is prospecting and how to get started to maximize conversion rates for your business.
 Let's dive in.

 In simple words, prospecting is the strategic process of identifying prospective buyers and communicating with them to generate sales.
 Sales reps prospect by engaging with qualified leads to move them through the sales funnel.

-Jill Konrath, the legendary sales expert, put it this way — "Prospecting – finding the right people, at the right time, with the right message, and engaging with them personally – is the key to sales success."
+According to Jill Konrath, the legendary sales expert, prospecting definition stands for — "Prospecting – finding the right people, at the right time, with the right message, and engaging with them personally – is the key to sales success."

 Usually, sales prospecting happens through one-to-one outbound activities.
 For example, a B2B SDR (sales development representative) sends an email or a direct message via LinkedIn, and for B2C businesses, it's often making cold calls to qualified leads.

 Prospecting is a short-term customer acquisition approach that aims to: